Tyler O'Neill Preview, Player Props: Cardinals vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff leads MLB with a collective 9.5 strikeouts per nine innings.
+- The Braves pitching staff is No. 1 in MLB with a collective 9.6 strikeouts per nine innings.

-- The Braves' 3.84 team ERA ranks fourth among all league pitching staffs.
+- The Braves' 3.88 team ERA ranks fifth among all MLB pitching staffs.

-- Braves pitchers combine to surrender 145 home runs (1.1 per game), the second-fewest in baseball.
+- Braves pitchers combine to surrender the third-fewest home runs in baseball (149 total, 1.1 per game).

-- In his most recent time out on Friday, the righty went six innings against the Los Angeles Dodgers, giving up four earned runs while surrendering four hits.
+- The lefty's last time out was on Saturday against the Los Angeles Dodgers, when he went seven scoreless innings while allowing three hits.

+- In 11 games this season, the 29-year-old has put up a 2.52 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.